 3) Teacher Consumables Packet:

-More details about MY OWN MUSIC HISTORY: Students add color coding and stickers (included) to the timelines in order to have an introduction to Western music history while creating a growing record of their own repertoire and performances.
-The included stickers are a set of 30 composer portraits, and date and event stickers to be placed in the proper time periods on the detail charts.
-When placed in a biner, the information is visible to students each time they practice.
+MORE DETAILS: Students add color coding and stickers (included) to the timelines in order to have an introduction to Western music history while creating a growing record of their own repertoire and performances.
+The included stickers are a set of 30 composer portraits, plus date and event stickers to be placed in the proper time periods on the detail charts.
+When placed in a binder with assignment sheets, the information is accessible to students each time they practice.
 As they build the repertoire from each period, students can add repertoire sheets to their personal MY OWN MUSIC HISTORY.
 Individual composer biographical information can also be added if desired.